 RSI

-Traditional interpretation and usage of the RSI are that values of 70 or above indicate that a security is becoming overbought or overvalued and may be primed for a trend reversal or corrective pullback in price.
-An RSI reading of 30 or below indicates an oversold or undervalued condition.
+Traditional interpretation and usage of the RSI are that values of 70 or above indicate that a security is becoming overbought or overvalued and may be primed for a trend reversalarrow-up-right or corrective pullbackarrow-up-right in price.
+An RSI reading of 30 or below indicates an oversold or undervaluedarrow-up-right condition.

 The Formula for RSI